Fly Me to the Moon?

 Taught by Mark Roberts

-Mark Roberts works at the Intrepid Sea, Air and Space Museum, where the Space Shuttle Enterprise was opened to the public in July.
+Mark Roberts works at the Intrepid Sea, Air and Space Museum, where the Space Shuttle Enterprise, closed to the public since hurricane Sandy, will be re-opened on July 10, 2013.
 Roberts has been called "a walking Mars Curiosity Rover" and has led tours around the world by foot, bus, bicycle, boat, aircraft, and roller skates.

 Through gobsmacking true stories you'll learn everything you've ever wanted to know about the past, present, and future of human space travel but were afraid to ask!